 Keep On Top Of Having Deed Transferred

-- Remember that the waiting period after foreclosure does not begin until the deed is out of the homeowners name even if the foreclosure was part of bankruptcy.
+- Remember that the waiting period after foreclosure does not begin until the deed is out of the homeowners’ name even if the foreclosure was part of the bankruptcy

-- Many bankruptcy attorneys did not follow up with their bankruptcy clients on having the deed out of their names and transferred into the mortgage lender’s name.
+- Many bankruptcy attorneys did not follow up with their bankruptcy clients on having the deed out of their names and transferred into the lender’s name

-- Contact the mortgage lender and plead with them to get it transferred asap and follow up with it.
+Contact the lender and plead with them to get it transferred asap and follow up with it.